 Peetak Mitra, Ph.D.

-I am a Member of Research Staff/ Research Scientist at the fabled Silicon Valley R&D company Palo Alto Research Center, formerly Xerox PARC.
-The focus of my work at PARC is in developing Scientific Machine Learning tools and models for various applications including climate, energy, prognostics and personalized healthcare.
-The work is funded by generous grants from Xerox, DARPA, NASA among other funding agencies.
+Before joining the founding team at Excarta, I was a Member of Research Staff/ Research Scientist at the fabled Silicon Valley R&D company Palo Alto Research Center, formerly Xerox PARC.
+The focus of my work at PARC was in developing Scientific Machine Learning tools and models for various applications including climate, energy, prognostics and personalized healthcare.
+The work was funded by generous grants from Xerox, DARPA, NASA among other funding agencies.

 I earned my Ph.D. from the University of Massachusetts Amherst in June 2021.
 At UMass, I worked in the area of Machine Learning and predictive fluid modeling and I was advised by David Paul Schmidt.
 I completed part of my dissertation research at the Los Alamos National Laboratory, where I worked on developing machine learning frameworks to model geophysical turbulence processes, a critical driver of energy exchange in the oceans and atmosphere.
 I spent the summer of 2020 working (remotely) with TOTAL S.A.
 R&D, in developing scalable Machine Learning codes using TensorFlow and PyTorch.

 The other major thrust of my research during my PhD was within the ICEnet Consortium, an industry-funded data-driven consortium that I co-founded with my doctoral advisor Prof. David P. Schmidt.
 ICEnet leverages the power of Artificial Intelligence (AI) to develop predictive machine learning algorithms to improve engine design, helping create fuel-efficient engines capable of meeting stricter environmental regulations.
 Among the partners for ICEnet include leading engine CFD software makers/users such as SIEMENS-CD/Adapco, Cummins, Convergent Science and AVL as well as NVIDIA and MathWorks.